ebastoun/Single_cell_ERK_signal_analysis/Example/README_example.md

 ## Experimental data

 This example includes an 8-hour recording of MDCK cell monolayer, where each frame was taken in regular intervals of 10 minutes (48 frames in total).
-The recording was performed with a 40x objective in a Nikon Eclipse Ti2-E Inverted Fluorescence Microscope, with calibration factor of 0.28 μm per pixel.
-The size of the image is 1608x1608 pixels.
+The recording was performed with a 40x objective in a Nikon Eclipse Ti2-E Inverted Fluorescence Microscope, with calibration factor of 0.28 μm per pixel, with image size of 1608x1608 pixels.
+However, due to file size limitation in Github, the exemplary data was resized to an image size of 402x402 pixel with calibration factor of 1.12 μm per pixel.

 - Images of nuclei for tracking (CFP channel): Example_CFP.tif
 - Images of FRET-based ERK activity biosensor to calculate ERK activity maps (FRET to CFP ratio): Example_FRET.tif